-I just didn't expect it to be quite so swishy and luxurious.
-Wurzburg is a small city, after all.
-But there's nothing "small town" about its vast UNESCO-designated palace.
+Wurzburg is a small town in northern Bavaria.
+But there’s nothing “small town” about its vast palace.
+It’s swishy and luxurious.

 In 1720, prince-bishop Johann Philipp Franz von Schönborn commissioned the residence.
 He aimed to create an eye popping spectacle, something akin to the grandeur of Versailles.
 And he succeeded.